Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 1. Did you know that Bali has 4 abandoned airplanes?
 Click here for photos and directions.

-5. Beach-Hopping on Bali’s Southern Peninsula
+3. Beach-Hopping on Bali’s Southern Peninsula

 About two months before Nyepi Eve, giant Balinese mythological demonic statues start being constructed.
-They have scary faces, extra arms and legs and are usually created out of paper.
+They have scary faces, extra arms, and legs and are usually created out of paper.

 Statues are about 25 feet tall and can be extremely heavy.
-Sometimes the bamboo sticks are raised up and down to give the illusion that the demons are running or moving.
+Sometimes the bamboo sticks are raised and down to give the illusion that the demons are running or moving.

-Statues are colorful and detail oriented, some looking like typical demons and others looking like crazed wild animals.
+Statues are colorful and detail-oriented, some looking like typical demons and others looking like crazed wild animals.
 These figures are meant to symbolize negative and harmful spirits.

 Groups of men carrying the statues are joined by children following alongside as well as crowds of people marching and playing music, called Balinese gamelan musicians.

-Sounds of honking horns, cheering and other noises can be heard.
+Sounds of honking horns, cheering, and other noises can be heard.

 This commotion is to scare away evil spirits as the people continue their journey towards the ocean.

 During this time, streets are lined with hundreds of people who are there to witness the spectacle.
-Tourists and locals alike gather to partake in photos, dancing, eating and to help ward off the negative spirits from the island.
+Tourists and locals alike gather to partake in photos, dancing, eating, and to help ward off the negative spirits from the island.

-Once darkness falls and the statues arrive at the beach, the massive figures are set ablaze and burned in a ceremony called Ngrupuk.
+Once darkness falls, and the statues arrive at the beach, the massive figures are set ablaze and burned in a ceremony called Ngrupuk.

-After the statues are burned, the festival continues into the night with lots of eating, drinking and dancing to help keep the negative spirits at bay.
+After the statues are burned, the festival continues into the night with lots of eating, drinking, and dancing to help keep the negative spirits at bay.

 Day Three: Nyepi or The Day of Silence